 Meet the postpartum doulas

 Most of our postpartum doulas started off supporting births, then got passionate about the chance to keep nurturing new families right through their fourth trimester.
 We value professionalism, expertise in caring for you and your newborn, kindness and nurture.
 If there's a doula whose bio calls to you, we'd love to connect you directly.
-Otherwise, Jessica and Tye'Ya are great doula matchmakers.
+Otherwise, Jessica and our office coordinator Sarah are great doula matchmakers.
 Let us know a little about your personality and what you're thinking about your postpartum time, and we can get you connected with a doula for an interview.

 JESSICA ENGLISH, OWNER